MArhamAA1422/b6-learning/adonis/basics.md

 ## Seeders

+**`Seeders = files that insert sample/initial data into your database.`**

+Example: Creating default admin user, fake posts, categories, roles, etc.

 REPL is not scalable in a team.
 It's fine for single person.
 In a team same db instance, info should be shared.
 Now, seeders come into play.
-Seeders allow you to you define the information, **run the seeder to create the info automatically**, you don't have to have somebody jump into REPL to create info.
+Seeders allow you to define the information, **run the seeder to create the info automatically**, you don't have to have somebody jump into REPL to create info.

 ## Factories

 We can create fake database.
+Factories help you generate fake data dynamically (mostly for testing & seeding).
+Factories use `faker.js` under the hood.

 ## Relations in database